Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaignclassic-api-reference.md

 ## Set linkage fields

-Allows the Campaign to connect fields from separate databases to create a more developed and personalized messaging experience for their end user.
-Profile template based messages that can contain PII based personalization will be downloaded.
+Allows Campaign to connect fields from separate databases and create a more developed and personalized messaging experience.
+Profile template-based messages that contain PII-based personalization are downloaded.

 {% tabs %}